sarahannnicholson/gatsby-starter-netlify-cms/src/pages/recipes/2019-06-19-cashew-chicken.md

 5. Fry the raw cashew nuts for about ½ minute in the hot oil until golden brown, then drain, and set aside.
 6. In the same oil, fry the Thai dry chilies for about ½ minute until crispy, drain, and set aside.
 7. Dice the chicken, and mix with flour, to evenly coat it.
 Then again, fry in the oil for about 5-7 minutes until golden and crispy.
 Drain and set aside on a plate.
 8. Add ½ tbsp. of oil to a wok or frying pan on medium high heat.
+9. Add celery and carrots, stiry fry for 2 minutes.
-Stir fry the garlic for a few seconds, then add the onions and stir fry until translucent.
-Then add the red and green chilies and stir fry for a minute or so.
+10. Add garlic for a few seconds, then add the onions and stir fry until translucent.
+11. Add the red and green chilies and stir fry for a minute or so.
 You can sprinkle a few drips of water in the wok if it gets dry.
-9. Add the seasoning sauce mixture, and stir fry until the sauce thickens and become sticky.
+12. Add the seasoning sauce mixture, and stir fry until the sauce thickens and become sticky.
-10. Add the chicken, cashew nuts, and dry chilies, and stir fry until everything is coated in the sticky sauce.
+13. Add the chicken, cashew nuts, and dry chilies, and stir fry until everything is coated in the sticky sauce.
 You can add a few sprinkles of water if it gets too dry.
-11. Last step is to add the green onions, stir fry for only a few seconds, then turn off the heat.
+14. Last step is to add the green onions, stir fry for only a few seconds, then turn off the heat.
-12. Serve with hot steamed rice.
+15. Serve with hot steamed rice.

 Inspired by: <https://www.eatingthaifood.com/thai-cashew-chicken-recipe/>